Get Tangem

 5. SafePal

 Released in 2019, the SafePal S1 is a non-custodial hardware wallet supporting over 10,000 cryptocurrencies.
 It features a built-in camera for QR code scanning and operates in an air-gapped environment to enhance security.
-The device is managed via the SafePal mobile app, which is available on iOS and Android platforms.
+You manage the device through the SafePal mobile app, which is available on both iOS and Android.

 Pros: